owdvertsbot/TGForward/README.md

 ### If You Try to Forward Very Large Number of Files Ur Telegram Account will be Banned.
 We cant Responsible for It. 😴

 ## Deploy to heroku

 <b>Click below button.
 ASAP</b>

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Read this if you want to add custom caption to files.

 » Use only HTML tags

-» Do not use <br> for get new line.
+» Do not use <code><br></code> for get new line.
 If you want to get new line just get new line by clicking ENTER button.

 ### <i>Examples</i>